0 2025/categories-0711

 (f <=< g) <=< h = f <=< (g <=< h) -- Associativity

 We have a monoid!
-I don’t think this is the famous monoid in the category of endofunctors though, we have to go through natural transformations for that.
+This isn’t exactly the famous monoid in the category of endofunctors though, but I’ll explain that after we cover natural transformations.

 Bonus fun fact: functions are monads too!
 Consider (a ->)